Lay Trustee and Chair of the Trustee Board

 Dr Lance Sandle

-He chaired the North West Regional Council of the Royal College of Pathologists from 2004-7, having served as Speciality and CPD Advisor in the years prior to that.
-He also served on the National Quality Assurance Advisory Panel for Chemical Pathology for 8 years and chaired it from 2001 to2005.
-Dr Sandle was Director of Professional Standards at the College (2007-2011), Vice-President for Professionalism (2014-2017) and is currently Registrar.
-He chaired the RCPath Informatics Committee (2017-20), on which he continues to sit as well as on the Quality Assurance Committee.
-Within the College he has roles in committee governance, equality and diversity, and College representation on, and collaboration with, outside bodies and sister organisations.
+He chaired the North West Regional Council of the Royal College of Pathologists from 2004 to 2007, having served as Specialty and CPD Advisor in the years prior to that.
+He also served on the National Quality Assurance Advisory Panel for Chemical Pathology for 8 years and chaired it from 2001 to 2005.
+Dr Sandle was Director of Professional Standards at the College (2007–2011), Vice President for Professionalism (2014–2017) and is currently Registrar.
+He chaired the RCPath Informatics Committee (2017–2020), on which he continues to sit as well as on the Quality Assurance Committee.
+Within the College, he has roles in committee governance, equality and diversity, and College representation on, and collaboration with, outside bodies and sister organisations.

-Whilst Vice-President, Dr Sandle represented the College in the process for formation of the Faculty of Clinical Informatics, of which he is a Founder Fellow.
-He serves on Faculty Council and is chair of the Governance and Representation Subcommittee.
+While Vice President, Dr Sandle represented the College in the process for formation of the Faculty of Clinical Informatics, of which he is a Founder Fellow.
+He serves on the Faculty Council and is Chair of the Governance and Representation Sub-Committee.
 He is also joint lead for Clinical Audit.

 Vince is a Senior Civil Servant in the Home Office and has held senior commercial roles in technology transformation.